 A special school for those aged five to 19 with ASD and related social communication difficulties.
 Diagnosis is not necessary for admission.

-New special school called Abbey School is due to open in September 2020 for ages 4 to 19 under the headship of BCBA Katy Lee.
-Interested parents can contact Katy via the Bridge to Learning website.
+This new day and residential school opened in Autumn 2020 for ages 4 to 19 under the headship of BCBA Katy Lee.

 A special school for pupils aged two to 19.

 The first state school to offer VB classes to children with autism, speech and communication difficulties and developmental delay, for ages three to 19.

 Offers VB programmes as part of its curriculum.
 New plans include providing a post-16 provision up to age 25.

 A member of the Academies Enterprise Trust, this school is for those aged three to 19 with profound, severe, complex learning difficulties.
 Has over 200 pupils.

 For children aged two to eight who must attend for a minimum of 12 hours per week.

 Outstanding state special school, ages 4-16, implementing some ABA under BCBA guidance.

 This free school caters for 75 pupils aged between four and 19 with severe autism, using BCBA-led ABA amongst other approaches.